uviclibraries/nvivo/activities-windows.md

     <img src="images\windows instructions\windows-recode.gif" alt="recoding text" style="width:720px;">

     - **Quick Coding Bar:** The coding bar at the bottom of the workspace can be a quick way to code text.
 Select the text in your file you wish to code.
 On the quick coding bar, type the name of a new or existing node (as you start typing, the names of nodes will start to show up), and then click enter on your keyboard
-    - **Highlighting Codes:** To see what portions of text in your document have been coded, in the top ribbon under the **Document** tab click the **Highlight** icon and select **All Coding**.
-If you want to only see specific codes highlighted in the text, select **Coding for Selected Items** and pick from the list displayed, then click **Okay**
+    - **Highlighting Codes:** To see what portions of text in your document have been coded, in the top ribbon under the **Document** tab (that should in this case display "SouthChinaMorningPost_2019-07-18") click the **Highlight** icon and select **All Coding**.
+If you want to only see specific codes highlighted in the text, select **Coding for Selected Items** and pick from the list displayed, then click **OK**

     <img src="images\windows instructions\windows-highlight.gif" alt="highlighting" style="width:720px;">

     - **Coding Density:** To get a visual sense of the coding density of your nodes and spot patterns in the distribution of topics, turn on coding stripes.
 Make sure the "SouthChinaMorningPost_2019-07-18.pdf" file is visible in the detail pane.
-In the top ribbon, select the **Document** tab, click the **Coding Stripes** icon and, in the drop-down menu, select **All Coding**
+In the top ribbon, select the **Document** tab as before, click the **Coding Stripes** icon and, in the drop-down menu, select **All**

     <img src="images\windows instructions\windows-codingstripes.gif" alt="coding stripes" style="width:720px;">